reid15/DataViewer/ReadMe.txt

 DataViewer:
-DataViewer is a program to allow an end user to execute stored procedure to view results in a grid, and to save those results to a spreadsheet, XML document or a CSV file.
+DataViewer is a program to allow an end user to execute stored procedure to view results in a grid, and to save those results to a spreadsheet, XML document, JSON or a CSV file.

 References:
 The solution references a OpenXML component to save the query results to an Excel spreadsheet.